PrincessRuth90/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that create a new local variable
+A script that create new global variable